Darco2903/simple-archive-tool/README.md

-# Zip Module
+# Simple Archive Tool

 ## Description

-This is a simple module that allows you to play with zip files in Node.js.
+This is a simple module that allows you to play with archives (zip/tar) files in Node.js.
 To do so, it uses the `tar` command on both Windows and Linux (not tested on MacOS).

 ## Features